 Endpoint protection platforms (EPPs) prevent file-based malware and other attacks on endpoint devices.
 They also offer tools for investigating and remediating security incidents.

-Cloud-based EPP solutions offer continuous monitoring and collect data both from endpoints located in the corporate network, and those running outside the office.
-They enable taking remote action to mitigate threats, for example whitelisting or blacklisting applications, and remotely wiping and reimaging an endpoint.
+Cloud-based EPP solutions offer continuous monitoring and collect data from endpoints in the corporate network and those outside the office.
+They enable taking remote action to mitigate threats, for example, whitelisting or blacklisting applications and remotely wiping and reimaging an endpoint.